Search

 Location, Hours and Admission

 MOHAI is located at 860 Terry Ave. in Seattle.
-Exhibit gallery hours are 10 am to 5 pm daily.
-Admission is free on first Thursdays to MOHAI’s regular galleries and open until 8 pm.
-(Edible City: A Delicious Journey is accessible at a discounted rate on first Thursdays of $12 for adults, $10 for student/senior/military).
-Admission to Edible City: A Delicious Journey is included with regular MOHAI admission of $19.95 for adults, $15.95 for seniors (62 and above); $13.95 for students and military (with ID); free for children 14 and under (when accompanied by an adult) and MOHAI members.
+Exhibit gallery hours are 10 a.m. to 5 p.m. daily.
+Admission is free on first Thursdays to MOHAI’s regular galleries and open until 8 p.m.
+Seattle on the Spot: The Photographs of Al Smith and MOHAI’s popular miniature Hammons House, are accessible at a special rate on first Thursdays of $8 for adults, $6 for student/senior/military.
+Admission to Seattle on the Spot: The Photographs of Al Smith is included with regular MOHAI admission of $19.95 for adults, $16.95 for seniors (62 and above); $15.95 for students and military (with ID); free for children 14 and under (when accompanied by an adult) and MOHAI members.
 As part of the Museums For All program, low-income families can visit MOHAI for a minimal fee of $2 per person with the presentation of an Electronic Benefits Transfer (EBT) card.
 For more information, call (206) 324-1126.

 About MOHAI